Lisbon 101: What to Visit & Where to Wander

 Pack your walking shoes, embrace the hills, and get ready to fall head over heels for Lisbon.
 You might just find yourself booking a return trip before you even leave.

 Bom viagem!
+(Have a good trip!)

 Let’s be friends